 - toys, books, games - whatever will keep your child happy between appointments.
-You might want to bring a book for you, too!
+You might want to bring a book for yourself too!

 During your child's appointment, both you and your child will be quite busy.
-If you have other children that you must bring to the appointment, please bring along an adult caregiver who can take care of them during the appointment times.
+If you are bringing other children to the appointment, please note that childcare is not provided.
+We recommend that you bring another adult caregiver to take care of your other child during the appointment times.

-The entire grounds of a BC Children’s Hospital and Sunny Hill Health Centre for Children are smoke-free.
+The entire BC Children’s Hospital campus, including Sunny Hill Health Centre, is smoke-free.
 This means that staff, patients, and visitors are not permitted to smoke in our buildings or on our grounds.

 You're one click away from quitting!
 QuitNow.ca is an internet-based quit smoking service that is available free of charge to BC residents.
 QuitNow.ca is operated by the BC Lung Association on behalf of the Ministry of Health.